 Who was Man-X?

-Neanderthal authorship of Gorham’s Etching cannot be dismissed in the absence of Clive Finlayson and the Gibraltar National Museum team deliberately choosing to not do their homework.
+Neanderthal authorship of Gorham’s Etching cannot be dismissed in the absence of Clive Finlayson and the Gibraltar National Museum team “deliberately” choosing to not to finish their homework.
 We need to explore other clues to establish a more certain identity of the artist.

 One approach is to ask the question of “who was Man-X?”, as depicted to the viewer’s left on the Gorham’s Etching image inset above.
 Was he Homo sapiens, Neanderthal, a mix of the two, or something else entirely?
 The answer to which and the obvious Homo sapiens character to the viewer’s right could definitively establish authorship of the Gorham Etching.
 This question is not posed in Netflix Secrets of the Neanderthals as Clive Finlayson and the Gibraltar National Museum team doesn’t appear to have been interesting in recognizing any interpretations beyond “abstract art of Neanderthals.”